ZimCodes/doki-theme-firefox/README.md

 ## Plugin Features

+**Discreet Mode**: removes doki logos and doki characters.
+Keeps the doki logo for toolbar, though.

 **Show Search Widget**: controls the presence of the search widget on the `New Tab` page.

 ![Search Widget](./readmeAssets/screens/search_widget.png)